codescape/jira-scrum-poker/contributing.md

 * update the [Changelog](docs/changelog.md) with the release date
 * update the [POM](pom.xml) file with the new version number
+* update the [Compatibility Matrix](docs/compatibility-matrix.md) with the new version number
 * create a tag for the new version with reference to the latest commit
     ```
     git tag -a <version> -m "<version>" <commit hash>